-(3) Alternative Measures of the Bank Health
+(3) Alternative Measures of Bank Health

-There are several alternative proxies to measure the bank health.
-In the following analysis, we use three bank health measures: (i) ratios of nonperforming loans (NPLs), (ii) stock prices, and (iii) bank failures.
-The first measure of bank health is ratios of NPLs.
+There are several alternative proxies to measure bank health.
+In the following analysis, we use three bank health measures: (i) ratios of nonperforming loans (NPLs), (ii) a relative measure of bank stock valuation, and (iii) bank failures.7 The first measure of bank health is ratios of NPLs.
 In Japan, the banks sometimes underreported the amount of nonperforming loans on their book to conceal the true extent of their problems.
-However, nonperforming loans continued to accumulate until 2001, causing a large amount of losses on disposal of non-performing loans for the banks.
-As a result, NPL ratios were regarded as one of important indicators to measure the bank health throughout the 1990s and in the early 2000s.
-In particular, the Japanese government repeatedly warned the banks that it was imperative to solve the non-performing loans problems in order to recover the confidence in the Japanese financial system.
-It is thus highly possible that increases in NPL ratios would increase the borrowers' default risk through tightening the banks' lending attitude.
+However, nonperforming loans continued to accumulate until 2001, causing huge losses on the disposal of non-performing loans for the banks.
+As a result, NPL ratios were regarded as an important indicator to measure bank health throughout the 1990s and into the early 2000s.
+In particular, the Japanese government repeatedly warned the banks that it was imperative to solve the non-performing loans problems to recover confidence in Japan's financial system.
+It is thus highly possible that increases in NPL ratios would increase borrowers' default risk through the tightening of lending attitudes among banks.